“Gold medals aren’t really made of gold. They’re made of sweat, determination and a hard-to-find alloy called guts.” Dan Gable

 Physiology of Sweating

 Your sympathetic nervous system controls your body’s production of sweat.
+If you feel that you sweat a lot when you perhaps shouldn’t be, there are now cosmetic treatments available for underarm sweating.
 The sympathetic nervous system is also responsible for your fight or flight response to certain types of stress.
 There are 2 to 3 million sweat glands in your body.
 The majority of them are eccrine glands, followed by apocrine and finally sebaceous.
 The sweat from each of these glands has different properties, composition and even taste.
 For what it’s worth, regardless of where sweat originates, it’s a sterile fluid when excreted.

 Eccrine glands are the most common sweat gland on your body and can be found on your palms, soles of the feet and forehead.
 Eccrine glands are controlled by your hypothalamus.
 The hypothalamus activates eccrine glands in response to emotional stimulus and to increases in body temperature.
 The sweat created is odorless, colorless and comprised mostly of sodium, chloride and potassium.
 This sweat is important for regulating body temperature through evaporation.
 Emotional stressors that activate these glands include: stress, anger, nervous energy and anxiety.
 Eccrine glands are also the only sweat glands that are active from birth: apocrine glands are activated at puberty.